mamercad/firewalld-block-ipset/README.md

 ```
 /bin/bash firewalld-block-ipset.sh
 ```
+Note that the first time you run this, you may get some errors with firewalld.
+This is fine, as it'll try to remove nonexistant ipset lists/sources.
+After the initial run, you should start seeing 'success' in stdout and a final message showing how many targets were blocked.

 ## Description:
 Got a lot of bots and random connections coming to your server?
 Want to block an entire country to mitigate the problem?
 You've come to the right place!